-The HealthBus is a response to the need for accessible and appropriate healthcare for rough sleepers in Bournemouth and the surrounding areas.
+The HealthBus Trust is a charity that provides accessible and appropriate healthcare to people experiencing homelessness in Bournemouth and the surrounding areas.

 Through my work as a GP, I have been inspired by the bravery of many homeless people who have overcome multiple challenges to succeed in their recovery journeys.
 These challenges have been complicated by health problems and often compounded by dependence upon drugs and alcohol.

 Over the years, people have told me how hard it is to engage with traditional health services whilst homeless.
 This is particularly so when sleeping rough.
 As a result, health problems often go unchecked until it is too late or an emergency develops, often at great cost to the individual and health services.
 Kevin was one such person, who sadly died on the streets.

 Shortly before he died, he wrote this message for me asking that it be shared with anyone who’ll listen:

 “Without the bus, my condition would have been left undiagnosed.
 I wouldn’t have been taken to hospital.
 I wouldn’t have gotten treatment.
 This bus needs to continue as homelessness continues.
 The mobility of the bus also allows me and other rough sleepers to access the service ‘conveniently’ and easily, especially since my mobility isn’t very good.”

 Had Kevin been able to access care earlier the outcome would have been different.